fastai/fastai/.github/ISSUE_TEMPLATE/bug_report.md

 **Please see [this model example](https://github.com/fastai/fastai2/issues/487) of how to fill out an issue correctly.
 Please try to emulate that example as appropriate when opening an issue.**

-Please confirm you have the latest versions of fastai, fastcore, fastscript, and nbdev prior to reporting a bug (delete one): YES / NO
+Please confirm you have the latest versions of fastai, fastcore, and nbdev prior to reporting a bug (delete one): YES / NO

 **Describe the bug**
 A clear and concise description of what the bug is.